Elections

 Public Consultations

-Please download and review the proposed changes and rationale and respond to this survey.
+Please review the proposed NSCP Practice Standards below and respond to this survey by April 30, 2025.

 NSCP keeps all feedback provided confidential.
 Individuals names are not connected with specific feedback.